MekAkUActOR/RowHammer/Paper Review/SIGMETRICS__2016__Understanding-Latency-Variation-in-Modern-DRAM-Chips-Experimental-Characterization-Analysis-and-Optimization.md

 ## Strengths

-- Concise and easy to understand experimental pseudocode.
-- Push process forward by questions, making the main line clearer.
 - Targeted and selective experiments.
 The paper first carries out some preliminary experiments to find the suitable and efficient experimental parameter range, and then continue experiments only in this range, avoiding invalid experiments and making the experiment more efficient.
-- Show the chart selectively, making the conclusion more obvious and the paper more concise.

 ## Weaknesses